alaurens/RoadSegmentation/README.md

 The resulting submission will be located in the folder `submission` under the name: `weights342.csv`

-### Training and then using the trained weights
+## Training and then using the trained weights

-If you which to train the U-net and then used the train submission you must first train the U-net using `train_model.py` then, you must select the desired `weightsNUM.hdf5` files from the `logs folder`
+If you wish to train the U-net and then use the trained network to create a submission, you must first train the U-net using `train_model.py`.
+Then, you must select the desired `weightsNUM.hdf5` files from the `logs folder` (take the last one if you want to have the most updated one) and place it in the `weights` folder.
+You must then modify the script `run.py` and replace the weights name by the correct value.
+You can then run the script `run.py`.